micrometre/headlesswp/README.md

-### Headless WordPress App with Next.js and WPGraphQL
+## Headless WordPress App with Next.js and WPGraphQL  and Apollo Client
 ## Getting Started

 First, run the development server: